jamuhl/nodeCQRS/README.markdown

 This is a first try to implement a CQRS / Eventsourcing Infrastructure in node.js using redis for Pub/Sub and Storage.

-For further information in wiki tutorial.
+Further information in wiki tutorial.

 ### prerequisition